JobMusembi/Personal-Gallery/README.md

 This is a personal gallery application, more like a photography portfolio that displays photos for others to see.

+## Objectives and Specifics

+* One can View different photos that interest me.
+* One can Click on a single photo to expand it and also view the details of the photo.
+The photo details appear on a modal within the same route as the main page.
+* One can Search for different categories of photos. (ie. food, fashion)
+* One can Copy a link to the photo to share with my friends.
+* One can View photos based on the location they were taken.

 ## Getting Started

 * Open my Personal Gallery Repo and Clone it[GitHub](https://github.com/JobMusembi/Personal-Gallery)